Property Management Best Practices

 1. Electrical Systems

-• Test all outlets.
+• Test all outlets and switches

-• Check light fixtures.
+• Check light fixtures and ceiling fans

 2. Plumbing Systems

-• Look for leaks under sinks.
+• Check for leaks under sinks

-• Test water pressure.
+• Test water heater function

 3. HVAC System

-• Test heating and cooling functions.
+• Test heating and cooling modes

-• Check the filter condition.
+• Check air filter condition

 To avoid disputes, take clear photographs of any issues identified during the inspection.
-These images serve as a reliable record for both parties, especially when addressing security deposit concerns [7].
+These images serve as a reliable record for both parties, especially when addressing security deposit concerns.

 After the Inspection